 Indiana has specific testing requirements that must be met or completed in addition to completing your teaching degree program at WGU Indiana.
 Students must complete and pass:

-1. Basic Skills Exam: Pass the Basic Skills Exam required by WGU for students who reside in Indiana.
+1. The Basic Skills Exam required by WGU for students who reside in Indiana.

-2. Content Exam: You must pass the designated Content Exam(s) required by Indiana for certification.
+2. The designated Content Exam(s) required by Indiana for certification.

 4. Complete Preclinical Experiences.